 What’s the difference between shortbread cookies and butter cookies?

-The two cookies have a similar buttery flavour but different textures.
+The two cookies have a similar buttery flavor but different textures.
 Butter cookies are also sweeter and do not have the flaky texture of butter cookies.
 When I make my shortbread cookies https://thedeliciousspoon.com/shortbread-cookies/, I bake them into bars vs the strips used in this butter cookie recipe.

 Why are my cookies hard?